Intel 8008: History

+In December 1969, Intel engineer Stan Mazor and a representative of CTC met to discuss options for the logic chipset to power a new CTC business terminal.
+Mazor, who had been working with Ted Hoff on the development of the Intel 4004, proposed that a one-chip programmable microprocessor might be less cumbersome and ultimately more cost effective than building a custom logic chipset.
+CTC agreed and development work began on the chip, which at the time was known as the 1201.

-TI was able to make samples of the 1201 based on Intel drawings, but these proved to be buggy and were rejected.
+TI was able to make samples of the 1201 based on Intel drawings, calling it the TMX 1795.
+These proved to be buggy and were rejected.
 Intel's own versions were delayed.
-CTC decided to re-implement the new version of the terminal using discrete TTL instead of waiting for a single-chip CPU.
-The new system was released as the Datapoint 2200 in the spring 1970, with their first sale to General Mills on May 25, 1970.
+CTC decided to re-implement the new version of the terminal using serial discrete TTL instead of waiting for a single-chip CPU.
+The new system was released as the Datapoint 2200 in the spring of 1970, with their first sale to General Mills on 25 May 1970.
 CTC paused development of the 1201 after the 2200 was released, as it was no longer needed.
-Six months later, Seiko approached Intel, expressing an interest in using the 1201 in a scientific calculator, likely after seeing the success of the simpler Intel 4004 used by Busicom in their business calculators.
+Later in early 1971, Seiko approached Intel, expressing an interest in using the 1201 in a scientific calculator, likely after seeing the success of the simpler 4004 used by Busicom in their business calculators.
 A small re-design followed, under the leadership of Federico Faggin, the designer of the 4004, now project leader of the 1201, expanding from a 16-pin to 18-pin design, and the new 1201 was delivered to CTC in late 1971.